 If you own a business, you know that growing and expanding it takes work.
 You spend countless hours establishing business operations, budgets, and creating a marketing strategy.

 However, many businesses, from start-ups to well-established corporations, have never felt the need to take a step back and ask themselves three major questions about their business:

 - How do we compare to our competition?

 Your brand is much more than a sleek logo or clever slogan.
-In fact, your business is more than it’s name or even you—its owner.
-To be honest, once you’ve laid the groundwork for your business, it almost becomes an individual separate from you (because we know you think of your business as your baby—we do too).
+Once you’ve laid the groundwork for your business, it almost becomes an individual separate from you.
 It has it’s own personality, tone of voice and relationships with consumers.

 Your business is a representation of your dedication and hard work, and most importantly, a reflection of how your current and potential clients see you.
 Establishing a successful brand doesn’t happen overnight, and you can’t tell consumers how to feel about you.
 There are several internal and external factors that can shape your brand and affect your success.

 That’s where a SWOT analysis comes in.
 It is a critical analysis tool for both start-ups, who are developing their brand persona for the first time, and also for more established second-stage companies, who may have “lost their message” somewhere in the hubbub of daily business and sales or are looking to rebrand.
 Either way, in order to build a successful brand with a SWOT analysis, you need to examine your business under a microscope.

 A traditional SWOT consists of four parts—Strengths, Weaknesses, Opportunities and Threats.
 Each section consists of questions that will reveal a treasure trove of information—where you are as a company, where you need to be and the steps you need to take to get there.